CERT-Polska/mquery/docs/security.md

 ### Mquery daemon (agent)

 No special considerations.
-Every daemon process must have network access to Redis and Ursadb.
+Every daemon process must have network access to Redis and UrsaDB.

 ### Redis